INFO-474/m2-html-css/README.md

 ![box-model](imgs/box-model.png)

+To practice your HTML and CSS skills, head over to [exercise-1](exercise-1).

 ### Frameworks
 Even for basic tasks, it makes sense to use a CSS framework to structure your code.
 A CSS framework is a pre-written set of CSS files that apply styles to your elements.
 They are particularly useful for making sites responsive based on screensize.
 The most popular CSS framework on the web is [Bootstrap](http://getbootstrap.com/), which was developed by Twitter.
 However, [Materialize](http://materializecss.com/) (by Google) appears to be gaining traction, and is a nice break from the ubiquity of default Bootstrap styles (you'll start to notice them everywhere once you use them).
 To use a CSS framework, you simply read the file(s) into the `head` section of your `.html` file.
 Note, some frameworks leverage `JavaScript` files for more advanced interactivity -- these are only required for certain elements (such as modals, which are like fancy dialog boxes) to render properly: